The Foundation for a Meaningful Life

 • Art

 Grade six students draw and explore positive and negative space.
 They learn about folk art and create a painted one-stringed musical instrument as well as a ceramic face pot.
-They look at Japanese and Chinese brush painting and create their own work in a similar style.
+They explore Japanese and Chinese brush painting and create their own work in a similar style.

 Students who successfully complete the sixth grade art program will be able to: